benct/lovelace-multiple-entity-row/README.md

 ## Options

+This card produces an `entity-row` and must therefore be configured as an entity in an [entities](https://www.home-assistant.io/lovelace/entities/) card.

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------
 | type | string | **Required** | `custom:multiple-entity-row`